 Insights from NHNAI academic network:

-It is worth considering the purpose of privacy, which exists at least partially to remedy the power differential between the individual and the state.
+Another way of looking at the foundation of the right to privacy is the issue of the power differential between the individual and the state.
 Because knowledge is power, and the state has vastly more knowledge and power than the individual, the state is to be made to be more transparent to the individual (freedom of information about the government, narrowly scoped government secrecy), and the individual more opaque to the state (right to privacy).
+Digital technology and AI systems somehow extend this problem of power asymmetry as, AI is a power that can be controlled by states, but also by other organizations, and these organizations should likewise be made more transparent to the public and the public likewise protected from these organizations through privacy rights.

 The desire for public safety via surveillance is, of course, in tension with the right to privacy noted above.
 The balance between safety and privacy is extremely contextual and so will vary from place to place, but in general, the transparency of the government side (or powerful organization) of the equation can be similarly enhanced in order to still protect individuals even if they are being more surveilled.
+It is also important to mention that privacy should never be considered from a pure individualistic approach.
+For instance, with profiling and recommendation technology: we must consider the fact that our profiles are deduced not only from our data but from big data where our data are mixed with data about other people.
+This means that our individual decision to allow our data collection and processing by AI applications also somehow engage other people.
+Our data might be used for profiling other people who refused the collection and processing of their data.
+In fact, behind the exploitation of people (personal) data there is a global question about the type of social and economic model we want to live in, a question that goes beyond the sole question of states’ surveillance of their citizens.